Honour killing in Pakistan: Pakistani activism

 In June 2016, the Council of Islamic Ideology, a body of Muslim clerics which advises the government on compliance of laws with the Shariah, has "decreed that honour killings are un-Islamic".

 The Pakistani Women's Human Rights Organization, a local NGO, helps provide a voice for victims by sharing their stories, working with international human rights organizations to fight international human rights violations, and changing laws to improve the situation for women with Pakistan.

 In 2006, the National Police Bureau established the Gender Crime Cell in order to gather data about crimes committed against women in Pakistan, an area that was previously missing significant portions of data.
 The goal was to use this data to make more appropriate policy decisions to protect women and punish offenders.
 One part of this solution included the Gender Responsive Policing Project, which began in 2009.
 This project focused on improving police procedures in response to gender-based crimes, as well as to create more opportunities for women within the police department.
 Another one of the Gender Crime Cell's projects has been the Women Police Network (WPN), with the goal of connecting police organizations across the country in order to improve fact and practice sharing with the goal of improving women's situations.

-Sharmeen Obaid-Chinoy, a Pakistani journalist, created the documentary, A Girl in the River: The Price of Forgiveness, as her way to inform the world about honour killings in Pakistan and to motivate people to join the fight against the practice.
+Sharmeen Obaid-Chinoy, a Canadian-Pakistani journalist, created the documentary, A Girl in the River: The Price of Forgiveness (2015), as her way to inform the world about honour killings in Pakistan and to motivate people to join the fight against the practice.
 Her documentary won an Academy Award in 2016 for Best Documentary Short Subject.
 As of April 2018, this documentary has had over 384K views on YouTube and is bringing the issue of honour killing to an international audience.